Trixinous/TrixTool/README.md

 -Make scraped server data saveable as a JSON file

 # With Thanks To:
-MCServerStatus for their amazing API (api.mcsrvstat.us)
+MCServerStatus for their amazing API (https://api.mcsrvstat.us)